cse110-sp24-group2/cse110-sp24-group2/admin/misc/dev-README.md

 - `npx prettier . --w` to run the linter and overwrite files (for formatting)
 - `npx prettier . --check` to run the linter but not overwrite files
+- Files should also format on autosave.
+Use `CMD-P` on Mac or `CTRL-P` on windows to navigate to `.vscode/settings.json` to edit prettier rules.

 Make sure `npx prettier . --check` does not show any unformatted files before pushing.